jamesjnadeau/addisoncountyfielddays/content/exhibits/4H_Horse_and_Pony.md

     management. $35/night $150 a week.
 33. **Do not arrive before 3:00 p.m. on Sunday with your horse/pony and/or camper.**
 34. Make all checks payable to Addison County Fair & Field Days.
-35. Entries close with the postmark of July 27, 2024.
+35. Entries close with the postmark of July 27, {year}.
 36. No hay allowed in front of stalls during Field Days.
 37. NO ONE SHALL APPROACH A JUDGE WITH REGARD TO A DECISION UNLESS HE FIRST OBTAINS PERMISSION FROM THE SHOW COMMITTEE, WHO SHALL